croit demo setup with Vagrant

 Create OSDs on all three servers by selecting ‘Show Disks’ followed by ‘Set to OSD’ on the largest disk.
 You can configure one of the smaller disks as journal disk to test external journal partitions.

-You can also click on ‘Disks’ below the table to get an overview of all disks on all servers in a single table
+You can also click on ‘Disks’ below the table while not selecting any server to get an overview of all disks on all servers in a single view.

 Add hosts to the crush map